AndreyDyachkov/insurance-analytics-powerbi/README.md

 * Conversion from snowflake to star schema
 * Removal of unnecessary columns
 * Custom date tables and disabled auto date/time
-* Dedicated DAX data tables for policies and claims
+* Calculated DAX Date tables for policies and claims

 ---